Volunteers... Making A Difference

 - Working with habitat modification and management projects

 - Providing computer and technological support

 |Caging a turtle nest.

 Credit: Tony Martin

 Descriptive information for volunteer work opportunities is provided with the following links: Resource Management, Maintenance, Visitor Services, Environmental Education, Administration, and Visitor Center Facility & Grounds Maintenance.
 For more information on volunteer opportunities available at the refuge, contact the Sewee Center at (843) 928-3368 or email the refuge volunteer coordinator.
 For information about volunteer opportunities with the Fish and Wildlife Service nationwide, visit http://www.fws.gov/volunteers/.

 Resident Volunteer Opportunities

 Do you own a self-contained recreational vehicle and enjoy visiting your public lands?
 If so, become a Resident Volunteer at Cape Romain Refuge.
-The refuge provides two adjacent rv sites within walking distance of Garris pier and boat landing.
+The refuge provides three adjacent rv sites within walking distance of Garris pier and boat landing.
 Each site has a picnic table and water, electric and sewer hook-ups.
 Water is not potable; however, drinking water is provided by the refuge.
 A washer/dryer is available at the intern quarters, less than 50 feet from the rv sites.
 The sites are located near the refuge maintenance facility.
 What we ask of you is a work commitment of 32 hours each week for a minimum of two months.
 If you travel with a spouse or friend, we require each person to commit to 24 hours each week.